 By Chandler Myers

 There are many stars nowadays who have seemingly been in the spotlight forever.
 It might even seem like they were born into it!
 However, the Frank Erwin Center has seen firsthand that every star has to start somewhere.
 I mean, does anyone remember when Kim Kardashian was just one of Paris Hilton’s sidekicks or when Kanye West was just another producer who was trying to make it in the rap game?
+Now Kim Kardashian is the seventh most followed person in the world on Instagram.
+It’s a wonder whether she had to use sites like Upleap for instagram to grow her followers like so many people do, or did she just grow completely from fame?
+Either way, it’s quite overwhelming to see how far these stars have come from where they started.
+Kardashian has now far surpassed the woman who used to be her superior in terms of fame and wealth.
 In this post, I will highlight the stars of today who made stops at the Erwin Center during their humble beginnings.

 Taylor Swift opening for Rascal Flatts as part of the Me and My Gang Tour in 2006